Annual Recurring Revenue (ARR): The SaaS Guide

 Invest in customer success programs to provide ongoing support and resources.
 ARR represents the total recurring revenue from active subscriptions, so keeping those subscriptions active is paramount.
 By focusing on customer success, you're not just improving ARR today—you're building a foundation for sustained growth.

-ARR vs. MRR: Key Differences
+ARR vs. MRR: Understanding the Differences

 Annual Recurring Revenue and Monthly Recurring Revenue are two key metrics for subscription businesses.
 While related, they offer different perspectives on your revenue stream.
 ARR provides a high-level overview of your predictable revenue over a year.
 Think of it as the big picture of your financial health and growth potential.